Clean Pool Liner: Steps for Effective Pool Liner Cleaning

 • Commercial Metal Stain Remover: Dosage per instructions

-4. Run pump for an hour to circulate acids.
+4. Run the pump for an hour to circulate acids.

 5. Repeat acid addition if stains persist.